cri-o/cri-o/docs/crio.8.md

 **--pause-image-auth-file**="": Path to a config file containing credentials for --pause-image (default: "")

 **--pids-limit**="": Maximum number of processes allowed in a container (default: 1024)

+**--pid-namespace**="": Select the PID namespace scope.
+Choose from `container` for all containers (including pod infra containers) to have sibling PID namespaces (the default), `pod` for all containers to share a single, per-pod namespace, or `pod-container` to have the pod's infra container in one PID namespace with the non-infra containers in per-container PID namespaces that are children of the pod's infra PID namespace.
+A `hostPID` Kubernetes pod specification overrides this setting.

 **--pinns-path**="": The path to find the pinns binary, which is needed to manage namespace lifecycle.
 Will be searched for in $PATH if empty (default: "")